 Explanation:

-• Realtime: Initializes the real-time component for synchronization.
+• Realtime: Initializes the real-time component for synchronization with participant information.

-• note-change Subscription: Listens for note changes and updates the local state accordingly, ignoring changes from the current participant to avoid redundancy.
+• subscribe: Listens for "note-change" events and updates the local state accordingly, ignoring changes from the current participant to avoid redundancy.

-Set the initial state of notes with example content.
+Set the initial state of notes with example content and handle errors.

 1